vikki-xiaohua/angularcli-typescript-dynamic-progress-bar/README.md

 3, Then have fun

-4, I write some test cases in spec.ts
+4, I write some simple test cases in spec.ts

 5, I will contine improving it